-Hastings, Washington County • Daily or annual park fee required
+Hastings, Washington County • Daily or annual state park permit required

 Afton State Park offers 20 miles of some of the best unpaved, natural-surface hiking in the Twin Cities metro.
 These dirt or mowed grass trails take us through diverse terrain and topography, making it both interesting and (sometimes) strenuous!